First round: Wednesday 26 May 2022

-Each round consists of 3 sections – the first two sections are of 5 tasks each and the last is of two tasks, with the complexity increasing with each section.
-Students have one hour to complete all tasks within section 1 and 2 and attempt the tasks in section 3.
+Each round consists of three sections.
+The first two sections are of five tasks each and the last is of two tasks, with the complexity increasing with each section.
+Students have one hour to complete all tasks within sections one and two and attempt the tasks in section three.

 The four divisions are:

 Upper Primary – All tasks will be Blockly tasks

 Junior – All tasks will be Blockly tasks

-Intermediate – Most tasks in Sections 1 and 2 will be Blockly tasks
+Intermediate – Some tasks in sections 1 and 2 may be Blockly tasks

 - Strings, Output and Input